-Django Rest Framework Tutorial
+Django Rest Framework - Blog API

 In this tutorial we will build the API for a blog app featuring CRUD (Create-Read-Update-Delete) functionality with Django Rest Framework.

 Complete source code can be found on Github.

 The downside is that it takes more time and code to create a separate frontend/backend for projects.